randsleadershipslack/documents-and-resources/deleting-content.md

 # Things Are Sometimes Better Unread

-In any large message board with a diverse group of humans, communication can break down.
+In any large digitial community with a diverse group of humans, communication can break down.
 Whether it's unintential miscommunication or intentional boundary pushing, Administrators are occasionally requested to delete a message someone wrote in the public channels.

 # In Brief

-* Admins may delete messages that violate the Code of Conduct
+* Admins may delete messages that violate the Code of Conduct.
 * In non-trolling cases, the authors of those messages will be notified and may be given a chance to modify the message themselves.

 # Don't Be a Troll